Disambiguation Step 2: Applying Similarity Metrics

 |Name Similarity||TF-IDF weighted character n-gram similarity model||Any value between 0 and 1||1.5|

 |PermID Mismatch||A binary indicator for whether the two assignee names refer to two different PermID entities.||0 or 1||-100.0|

 |Acronym Match||Indicator for whether one assignee name is an acronym for the other, based on a dictionary of company name acronyms.||0 or Infinity||1.0|

 |"Relaxed" Name Match||Indicator for whether, after both names are converted to lowercase and have punctuation, spaces, and particular irrelevant words (e.g., org, ltd, co)b removed, the two names are the same.||0 or Infinity||1.0|

 Each metric in the above model has its value determined based on the description and possible values.
 These values are totaled together to find the final similarity score.
 This score is used in the final clustering algorithm to sort mentions into their final clusters.
 Any value of “infinite” implies that the model believes the two refer to the same assignee, and other metrics will not change that.

 Inventor Similarity Score

-- Multiply nameMismatches by name_mismatch_weight, and subtract the result from the score.
+- The nameMismatches value is multiplied by a name_mismatch_weight, and this value is also subtracted from the score.